 DrChrono recently updated and improved our integration with Surescripts which brings enhancements to the refill request process.
 For more specific information, see our articles on refill requests for eRx and EPCS.

-The new workflow includes more patient details like recent appointment information and height, weight (height and weight data entry is required for pediatric patients per NCPDP).
+The new workflow includes more patient details like recent appointment information and height, weight.
 DrChrono pulls the latest measurements to include in the prescription.